p10rahulm/academic-paper-writing/README.md

 - Don't get lost! don't lose sight of your original topic.
 Know that the amount of content in the world is effectively infinite and you can't cover it all.
 -- Be very wise with your time in knowing that your eventual goal is to find something new not to read others work and do the literature review.

+#### Using Zotero for Bibliography
+- To create different formats, right click on folder in Zotero and click create bibliography option
+  - Here you are asked the style of quoting which defines format of citations.
+If you select output format as Copy to clipboard, you can paste in your editor of choice.
+- Often you may want to export to bibtex in case you are using Latex.
+This is also possible in zotero.
+  - You can do this by clicking >File>Export>Format: Bibtex